 You Shouldn’t Hang Around With Us

-It would be a cold day in sunny Florida or some other hot place that would have to freeze over before your former drinking and drug-using buddies would be honest with you and tell you that it’s not a good idea for you to hang around with them.
+Your drug-using buddies won’t likely be honest with you and tell you that it’s not a good idea for you to hang around with them after drug rehab.
 Why are you unlikely to ever hear this statement from them?
-For one thing, if they’re not sober themselves, not having gone into drug rehab like you did, they’re up to the same old routine of using, coming down, searching for drugs, and using again.
-If you resume hanging out with them, you’re going to be subject to tremendous temptations – situations you just can’t afford to get involved with.
+For one thing, if they’re not sober themselves.
+Not having gone into drug rehab like you did, they’re up to the same old routine of using, coming down, searching for drugs, and using again.
+If you resume hanging out with them, you’re going to be subject to tremendous temptations.
+These are situations you just can’t afford to get involved with.

 Drugs Will Kill You